clux/combustion/Readme.md

 template({number: 5}); // "1 winner"
 ````

+Here the functional utility library [interlude](https://github.com/clux/interlude) is made available inside the templates instead of underscore.
+Customize and use your own helper library if you want to.

 ## Delimiters
 If ERB-style delimiters aren't your cup of tea, you can change the template settings to use different symbols to set off interpolated code.
 Define an interpolate regex to match expressions that should be interpolated verbatim, an escape regex to match expressions that should be inserted after being HTML escaped, and an evaluate regex to match expressions that should be evaluated without insertion into the resulting string.
 You may define or omit any combination of the three.
 For example, to perform Mustache.js style templating: